tqheel/tqheel.github.io/_posts/2021-11-28-december-08-den-meeting.md

 ## Activity 1: Practice a Bowline Knot

-- Practice tying a bowline for 5 minutes and then take turns teaching it to one of your den mates.
+- Practice tying a bowline for 5 minutes and then take turns teaching it to one of your parents.
 - Note: Each Scout by will teach the knot to a younger Scout who isn’t yet a Webelos Scout (future den meeting).

 ## Activity 2: Outdoor Activities and Extreme Weather

 Discuss requirement 2.

 ## Activity 3: Outdoor Code/Leave No Trace Activity Planning

+- Watch Ralphie's Video on Outdoor Code and Leave No Trace
 - Learn the Outdoor Code
 - Learn Leave No Trace Principles for Kids
 - Let's plan a hike to practice what we just learned!